 These evidence-based treatments will empower your child with concrete new coping skills.
 Our goal is to help patients transition from a level of care and restore them to a level of functioning that allows them to return to their school and typical daily activities.

 The School Refusal PHP also incorporates one and a half hours (for children) or two hours (for adolescents) of supervised study each day under the supervision and guidance of an education specialist and teacher’s assistants.
 Patients are expected to work quietly during this time to maintain a productive work environment.

 Once a release of information for communication with the patient’s school has been established, the assigned Education Specialist will communicate with the school to develop a plan to receive and submit various homework and school assignments.
 This release will provide the school with your child’s educational and therapeutic progression.

 When a student is ready to begin transitioning back to their school, the Education Specialist assigned to your child or adolescent will contact the school to set up a re-entry meeting.
 This meeting will take place at your child’s school.
-Whenever possible, the child’s assigned Education Specialist and/or a Compass Health Center therapist will participate in the meeting, either by phone or in-person.
+Whenever possible, the child’s assigned Education Specialist and/or a Compass Health Center therapist in Chicago or Northbrook will participate in the meeting, either by phone or in-person.
 During the discussion, a plan will be developed to best support the student’s transition back to their school.

 Next, learn about Compass’ Intensive Outpatient Program (IOP).